Anant1213/Anant1213/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on projects related to Machine Learning and Deep Learning
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Deep Learning and implications
-- 👯 I’m looking to collaborate on Machine Learning projects
-- 🤔 I’m looking for help with Deep Learning insights
+- 👯 I love reading research paper
-- 💬 Ask me about Machine Learning
+- 💬 Ask me about Machine Learning and Deep Learning
-- 📫 How to reach me: You can't
+- 📫 How to reach me: srivastavaanant016@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I prefer gym over sleep